Help us improve your experience.

 • help syslog operational mode command in the CLI

-• context sensitive help when you configure the event policy in the CLI
+• Context sensitive help when you configure an event policy in the CLI

-In the CLI, the help syslog ? operational mode command lists the events that you can reference in an event policy.
+In the CLI, you can use the help syslog ? operational mode command to list the events that you can reference in an event policy.

-You can also list events as you configure the event policy.
-To view a partial list of the events that can be referenced in an event policy, issue the set event-options policy policy-name events ? configuration mode command.
+You can also list events as you configure an event policy.
+To view a partial list of the events that you can reference in an event policy, issue the set event-options policy policy-name events ? configuration mode command.

 Some of the system log messages that you can reference in an event policy are not listed in the output of the set event-options policy policy-name events ? command.
 For information about referencing these system log messages in your event policies, see Use Nonstandard System Log Messages to Trigger Event Policies.

-In addition, you can generate internal events at specific times or time intervals and reference those in an event policy.
+In addition, you can generate internal events at specific times or time intervals and reference those events in an event policy.
+For example, you might want to run a specific task each day at midnight.
 For more information, see Generate Internal Events to Trigger Event Policies.

 You can also configure an event policy to trigger for a single event or for two or more correlated events.
 For information about correlating events, see Use Correlated Events to Trigger an Event Policy.